Pin-Lui/Helion-File-Renamer/readme.md

 1. Put Helion-File-Renamer where you files are.
 2. Open Helion.
+3. it needs permission to create temporary files in the dir

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.